ksadov/hackrew/README.md

 The character creator applet's visual components are comprised of "parts" (ex: "body", "ears", "tail", "accessories"), which have varieties called "items" (ex: the items for ears are "small" and "big").
 Each item is represented by a .png image with a transparent background.
 The applet allows the user to create different characters by layering different item .pngs on top of each other.

 All item .png files must have the same dimensions.
 To ensure that the items line up correctly when layered, I recommend drawing items on different layers of the same file in a digital art program like Gimp or Procreate, then saving each layer seperately as a .png.

 Each part can come in multiple colors (ex: ears can be white, orange or green).
-You'll need to create a seperate .png of each item in each color that you choose to assign a part.
+Parts can have three color modes: `"fill"`, `"multiply"` and `"fromPng"`.
+Parts with `"fill"` mode have all pixels of the value `(123, 123, 123, alpha)` set to a selected color with the alpha value preserved.
+Parts with the mode `"multiply"` are treated as an alpha-preserving multiply layer over each color.
+Parts with the mode `"fromPng"` require you to create a seperate .png of each item in each color that you choose to assign a part.

 ### Step 3: integrate assets into the code
 First, edit the `width` and `height` fields of the `"my-canvas-object"` element on line 18 of the file index.html to reflect the actual size of your item .png files in pixels.